 People come into the child training having worked with babies, children, young people or families in a wide range of occupations and setting.

 Experience of working with a clinical population or within a mental health setting, although helpful, is not essential.

-Any role - even part time or in a voluntary capacity - across the health, education (including child-care) and social sectors would be suitable experience.
+Any role - even part time or in a voluntary capacity - across the health, education and socialsectorswouldbesuitableexperience.